Education and qualifications:

-It has certainly been evident that it has increased my choices.
-Through online forums, I get some tentative enquires about my employment status and what the future holds for me, although Network Rail remains a great place to work and I have no interest in leaving at this stage.
-In the here and now, I have become far more aware of how a professional engineer should conduct themselves, and I would consider that through the various stages of becoming a CEng I have matured more as a person and an employee.
+It has certainly been evident that professional registration has increased my choices.
+Through online forums I get some tentative enquires about my employment status and what the future holds for me, although Network Rail remains a great place to work and I have no interest in leaving at this stage.
+In the here and now, I have become far more aware of how a professional engineer should conduct themselves, and I would consider that through the various stages of becoming a CEng I have matured both as a person and an employee.
 The journey through IEng was the biggest step change for me and I found that I began to better understand myself and the reasons for the decisions that I was making at work.

 How does your employer benefit from your professional registration?

 My mentors from within the company were a great help and that again opened my eyes to some policies and procedures that I was not aware of.
-I believe that I have become a more mature employee, more aware of the impact of my decisions on the wider business and the part that I play in the company as a whole.
-Having obtained CEng status, I am now seeking to maintain my CPD record and looking for opportunities to get involved with other aspects of the business, which I didn’t necessarily before.
+I believe I have become a more mature employee, more aware of the impact of my decisions on the wider business and the part that I play in the company as a whole.
+Having obtained CEng status, I am maintaining my CPD record and looking for opportunities to get involved with other aspects of the business, which I didn’t necessarily before.
 As a manager of engineers, I am quick to recommend and offer support to my team in seeking professional registration, which will hopefully benefit Network Rail and the wider engineering community further.

 Is there any advice you would pass on to someone considering professional registration?

 Do it!
-There is work to do but the process is more straightforward than you would think and the rewards mean so much more to you as an individual than just letters after your name.
+There is work to do but the process is more straightforward than you would think, and the rewards mean so much more to you as an individual than just letters after your name.
 The application process alone changed my way of thinking and gave me the confidence to do the right thing in my current role.

 The information on my institution’s website and support from existing CEngs helped me to understand the application process.
-My degree meant I already met some of the educational requirements, requiring only a two stage Career Learning Assessment.
+My degree meant I already met some of the educational requirements, requiring only a two stage career learning assessment.
 I realised that my day-to-day engineering role and the decisions that I was making could be used as part of my application.
 Additional reading was insightful and made me reflect on the job I was doing and the responsibilities that I had.

-It was a challenge translating my real-life experience to fill in my application form and the interview portion was daunting initially, however it was conducted in a very friendly manner.
+It was a challenge translating my real-life experience to fill in my application form and the interview portion seemed daunting initially, however it was conducted in a very friendly manner.
 I have never wanted an interview to go well as much as my CEng one.
 Thankfully, I gave a good enough account of myself.
 Becoming an Infrastructure Maintenance Engineer and registered as a CEng really opened my eyes.
 It is a great achievement to finally complete the process, although the CPD element will never stop.